russoedu/js-box/README.md

 docker exec -it js-box-nginx-production-react /bin/bash
 ```

-# Env vars
+# Environment variables

-To expose environment vars, you need to edit some specific files:
+To expose env vars to the clients, you need to edit some specific files.
+The API doesn't need any configuration, all vars set in the `.env` file are accessible by the API app.

+JS Box replaces all vars set in the root `.env` with the ones set in these configs files using the special `${VAR_NAME}` variable.

 ## Angular

-On the client-angular, in `src/environments`, edit the `environment-template.ts` file to include env vars you want to be able to acces in Angular.
+On the client-angular, on `src/environments`, edit the `env-template.ts` file to include env vars you want to be able to access in Angular.

 ## React

-On the client-react, edit the `env-template` file to include env vars you want to be able to acces in React.
+On the client-react, edit the `env-template` file to include env vars you want to be able to access in React.

-React only has access to vars if their name begins with `REACT_APP`.
+**React only has access to vars if their name begins with `REACT_APP`.**

 ## Vue

-On the client-vue, edit the `env-template` file to include env vars you want to be able to acces in Vue.
+On the client-vue, edit the `env-template` file to include env vars you want to be able to access in Vue.

-Vue only has access to vars if their name begins with `VUE_APP`.
+**Vue only has access to vars if their name begins with `VUE_APP`.**

 # Running

-After configuring the system, simply run
+After configuring the system via the `.env` file, run:

 ```
 docker-compose up --build -d
 ```

-Docker will build the images and containers and run in the background.
+Docker will build the containers and images and run in the background.
+Remove the `-d` option to run in the foreground.
+Use `CONTROL + C` to stop it. <sup>[more about Docker](#docker)</sup>

-To stop the containers, run
+To stop the containers, run:

 ```
 docker-compose stop
 ```

-If you want to delete ALL images and containers from Docker, you can run
+If you want to delete ALL images and containers from Docker, you can run:

 ```
-docker system prune -a
+prune
 ```

-# Available scripts

-While the containers are running you can easily access them using the provided `.bat` (Windows) or `.sh` (Unix) scripts.

 # Log files